 The SIMARINE PICO Smart Monitor includes battery monitoring.
 It also has the capability of monitoring storage tank levels and other voltage sources.

-The SIMARINE PICOone package is my top pick for a BMS primarily because of the well designed user interface, ease of use, and modular design.
-It includes a combo shunt module which has inputs for a couple tank sensors.
-The free mobile app can be used for remote monitoring and keeping the unit updated with the latest firmware.
+The SIMARINE PICO ONE package is my top pick for usability primarily because of the well designed user interface, ease of use.
+The PICO system also has a great modular architecture that I really like.
+The package includes a combo shunt module which also has inputs for a couple of tank sensors.

 The PICO STANDARD package includes more sensor inputs and can be expanded with additional SIMARINE modules.